Game-Developmento/game-dev-ex4-Adi/README.md

 The game has two scenes located in the `Scenes/5-assignment` folder.
 These scenes are:

 1. `a-level-1`: This scene contains the main gameplay.
-2. `a-level-2`: This scene is displayed when the player collides with an enemy and the game is over.
+2. `a-level-2`: This scene is displayed when the player passes through the arrow and wins.

 ### Scripts